Corionis/ELS/artifacts/document/developer.md

 ### Using a clone of the ELS GitHub repository:

+Unpack the artifacts/stage/rt-archives/ files into the desired matching linux, macos and/or windows stage directory and inside the ELS subdirectory if one is there.

 To run the ELS Navigator GUI with the built-in test environment without building:

  1. Unpack the latest ELS from the deploy/ .tar.gz or .zip archive file into mock/ :